Authentic Banh Mi Recipe with Lemongrass Pork

 Lemongrass Pork

-- 1 lb pork shoulder
+- 1 ¼ lb pork shoulder, see note 2

-- 2 cloves garlic minced
+- 3 cloves garlic, minced

-- 2 stalks lemongrass minced
+- 2 stalks lemongrass, minced

-- 1 tbsp vegetable oil
+- 1 tbsp vegetable oil, see note 3

 Other Ingredients

-- 2 baguettes halved
+- 2 baguettes, halved

-- 1 roll cha lua thinly sliced
+- 1 roll cha lua, thinly sliced, optional, see note 4

 - ¼ cup pate